Waste Incineration Services

 What is incineration?

 Incineration is the process by which waste materials are heated to a high enough temperature to destroy the hazardous characteristics of waste and reduce both the mass and volume of the waste.
+Types of refuse that our waste incineration services work well for include biomedical waste, radioactive waste, commercial waste, and sharps waste.

 - Rotary kilns